- My Quick Links

 - You have no saved Quick Links

-To determine reasonable accommodations, DRES utilizes the documentation provided by the individual and may seek information from appropriate University personnel regarding essential standards for courses, programs, services, activities and facilities.
-Final determination of reasonable accommodations are made by DRES in collaboration with the student and faculty as warranted.
-Reasonable accommodations are determined by examining:
+To determine accommodations that are necessary, DRES utilizes the documentation provided by the individual and may seek information from appropriate University personnel regarding essential standards for courses, programs, services, activities and facilities.
+Final determination of necessary accommodations are made by DRES in collaboration with the student and faculty as warranted.
+Necessary accommodations are determined by examining:

 - The barriers resulting from the interaction between the documented disability and the campus environment;